 Welcome to The Alliance!

-We have installed new Leadership Team members (see below) and thanked those who have completed their terms.
+Our Leadership Team members (see below) is hard at work on this year’s Greens Sale.
 We are continually amazed and gratified to see the number of highly able members who volunteer in leadership and service roles for all of our programs.
 Thanks to all who help us live out our Mission, Vision and Core Values.

 Our traditions are rooted in the service work of women in the early church and continues today with involvement in memorials and fund raising for important projects at First Unitarian.
 We find and fund the unmet needs.
 We lead by living our values forward.